 - Chicken of the Sea canned tuna: 12 – 7 oz. cans, $15.96, $0.19/oz (compared to $0.33/oz at Trader Joe’s)

-Costco doesn’t have the variety that Trader Joe’s does, and their produce department sucks, but when they do compete directly on product, they usually win on price.
+Costco doesn’t have the variety that Trader Joe’s does, and their produce department isn’t the greatest, but when they do compete directly on product, they usually win on price.
+And the Costco Kirkland alcohol, Costco gas, and Kirkland dog & cat food quality and prices are a great value.
+As a result, a Costco membership is worth the cost to me.

 Costco is a pretty big place and I’m sure there are some gems I have not found.
 And although I’ve never shopped at Sam’s Club (I hear that Costco has much better organic and healthier offerings), I’m sure some of you are benefiting from doing so.